h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain the "JavaScript module pattern" and when you'd use it.
 	* Bonus points for mentioning clean namespacing.
 	* What if your modules are namespace-less?
-* how do you organize your code? (module pattern, classical inheritance?)
+* How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?
 * Difference between:
 ```javascript